After Minor Accident

 Fortunately, you are ok and so is the other driver.
 There are a lot of minor accidents on the roads.
 According to the National Highway Traffic Safety Administration, more than 5 million property-only accidents took place in the United States in 2016.*

-Below is an excellent guide to help you through the challenging moments following minor auto accidents without injury.
+Below is an excellent guide to help you through the challenging moments following a minor car accident.

-It is highly recommended to keep an accident guide handy just in case you find yourself needing to reference the steps.
-It could even come in useful in a situation where you are riding in your friend’s car when an accident happens or when you witness an accident and try to help those involved.
+It is recommended to bookmark this accident guide just in case you find yourself needing to reference these steps.
+It could even come in useful in a situation where you are a passenger or when you witness an accident and try to help those involved.

 Step 1: Pull over to a safe spot

-If you happen to get into a minor car accident on the road or freeway, make sure you pull over to a safe spot first.
-Remaining on the road or other unsafe spots could result in further damage to you and other cars.
+If you are involved in a minor car accident on the road or freeway, make sure you pull over to a safe spot first.
+Remaining on the road or other unsafe areas could result in further damage to you and other cars.

-If you are unable to move your car and it's unsafe to remain with your car, walk to a safe location such as behind a road barrier and wait for help.
+If you are unable to move your car and it is unsafe to remain with your car, walk to a safe location such as behind a road barrier and wait for help.

 Step 2: Report the accident to police

 Once you are in a safe location, contact the police right away to report the accident.